-John Dipple leads the MLT Aikins construction and infrastructure practice group and has extensive experience providing strategic advice on major construction and infrastructure projects.
-He also leads our procurement practice group.
+John Dipple leads the MLT Aikins construction and infrastructure practice area and has extensive experience providing strategic advice on major construction and infrastructure projects.
+He also leads our procurement practice area.

 - Counsel to major potash producers related to the construction of new greenfield projects including both underground and surface facilities, port handling facilities and major expansion projects.

 - Counsel to a First Nation on the construction of a courthouse and multi-purpose facility.

 - Acted for health-care organizations and educational institutions on the development and construction of various health-care facilities and education facilities.

 - Counsel to EPC Contractor on the construction of a major oil trans-loading facility.